L&I Benefits

 • An allowed medical opinion agrees that the suicide was due to said uncontrollable impulse.

-How Do I Know If I Have a Strong L&I Claim?
+How Do I Know If I Have a Strong Washington State L&I Claim?

-If any of the above apply to you, Emery | Reddy, PLLC may be able to help.
+If any of the above apply to you, Emery | Reddy may be able to help.

-Navigating a workers’ compensation claim can be difficult and very time-consuming, especially when you’re mourning the loss of a loved one.
-Many individuals miss out on much-needed L&I benefits because they don’t understand what to do or how to get the most compensation for their loved one’s wrongful death.
-If you are experiencing any challenges in your case, a workers’ compensation attorney can assist you.
+Navigating a Washington state L&I claim can be difficult and very time-consuming, especially when you’re ill or injured.
+You want to focus on healing and make sure your bills are paid, but if you don’t file things properly or on time, your health, home, and job could be in jeopardy.
+Many individuals miss out on much-needed L&I benefits because they don’t understand what to do or how to get the most compensation for their injuries.
+If you are experiencing any challenges in your case, a Seattle workers’ compensation and L&I attorney can assist you.
 By contacting Emery | Reddy as soon as possible after you’ve been injured, we can help you avoid the common pitfalls of filing and navigating an L&I claim.
-Our Seattle L&I and wrongful death Attorneys are here for you every step of the way.
+Our Seattle Workers’ Compensation and L&I Attorneys are here for you every step of the way.

-Emery | Reddy Can Help You with Your L&I Claim
+Emery | Reddy Can Help You with Your Washington State L&I Claim

 Emery | Reddy is the only law firm in Washington state that is equipped to provide comprehensive representation on your case from every angle.
-Our Seattle L&I Attorneys thoroughly assess every case to determine if our clients have additional claims, and at times this can extend far beyond the underlying workers’ compensation claim.
+Our Seattle Workers’ Compensation and L&I Attorneys thoroughly assess every case to determine if our clients have additional claims, and at times this can extend far beyond the underlying workers’ compensation claim.

-If you have been injured in the workplace, call Emery | Reddy today for a Free Case Review with an experienced Intake Specialist to learn more about how we may be able help you.
+If your loved one has lost their life in the workplace, call Emery | Reddy today for a Free Case Review with an experienced Intake Specialist to learn more about how we may be able help.
 No fee unless we recover for you.

 Want More Information?